siesta-project/aiida_siesta_plugin/aiida_siesta/docs/plugins/siesta.rst

   The `IonData  <aiida_siesta.data.ion.IonData>` have been implemented along the lines of the `PsfData` to host information on the quantity that in siesta terminology is called "ion".
-This is a single entity containing both the pseudo and basis specifications through the explicit definition of the orbitals used for the expansion of the Khon-Sham wave-functions.
+This is a single entity containing both the pseudo and basis specifications through the explicit definition of the orbitals used for the expansion of the Kohn-Sham wave-functions.
 The class `IonData` stores ".ion.xml" files and it also provide a method `get_content_ascii_format` that translates the content of an ".ion.xml" into an ".ion" file format (the older ascii format for ions).